London is a city of dreams for many across the globe. But sometimes, many can get lost in the dream.

+London is a city of dreams for many across the globe.
+But sometimes, many can get lost in the dream.
 The London Underground, also known as the Tube, is an extensive transit system that more than 9 million people use.
 This system comprises 11 lines and more than 270 stations.
-Because of such an extensive system, figuring out the London tube route becomes challenging.
+Because of such an extensive system, figuring out how to use the London underground becomes challenging.
 But, experiencing the London Underground is a must for tourists and a convenient source for daily commuters.
 This blog is a complete guide to the London Underground system so that you don't have to become Dora the Explorer at the stations of the Tube.

-What is London Underground?
+What is the London Underground?

 London Underground is an underground railway system that runs in London.
 It started operating in 1863 as the metropolitan railway making it the oldest underground railway in the world.
 The Tube is used as a slang term for London Underground.
-The London tube system is divided into 11 lines, each assigned a colour.
+The London tube system is divided into 11 lines, and each is assigned a colour.
 The system runs through 272 stations, of which 14 are out of London.
-Travelling by Tube gives the tourists a taste of local life in London.

-A Fun Fact- Despite the name London Underground, a large portion of it, the network in London’s outer suburbs is above the surface.
+Travelling by Tube gives tourists a taste of local life in London, and hence it is important to learn how to use London Underground.
+A Fun Fact- Despite the name London Underground, a large portion of the network in London’s outer suburbs is above the surface.

 You can buy the tickets and pay for them in 4 ways.
 They are-